-- To identify individuals with circumstances which make them eligible for the removal of the requirement of a minimum of one output by enabling staff to be entered into REF where they have: - circumstances that have resulted in an overall period of 46 months or more absence from research during the assessment period, due to equality-related circumstances; - circumstances equivalent to 46 months or more absence from research due to equalityrelated circumstances; - o two or more qualifying periods of family-related leave. - To recognise the effect that equality-related circumstances can have on an individual's ability to research productively, and to adjust expectations in terms of expected workload / production of research outputs. - To establish whether there are any units where the proportion of accepted circumstances is sufficiently high to warrant a request for a reduction in the required number of outputs to be submitted by the unit.
+- To identify individuals with circumstances which make them eligible for the removal of the requirement of a minimum of one output by enabling staff to be entered into REF where they have: - circumstances that have resulted in an overall period of 46 months or more absence from research during the assessment period, due to equality-related circumstances; - o circumstances equivalent to 46 months or more absence from research due to equality-related circumstances; - o two or more qualifying periods of family-related leave. - To recognise the effect that equality-related circumstances can have on an individual's ability to research productively, and to adjust expectations in terms of expected workload / production of research outputs. - To establish whether there are any units where the proportion of accepted circumstances is sufficiently high to warrant a request for a reduction in the required number of outputs to be submitted by the unit.

 At BU, we have established a REF Circumstances Board (see Section 2.4.3 for further details).
 The Board will run a process centrally for 'Category A eligible' staff to voluntarily declare any individual circumstances they feel have constrained their ability to work productively throughout the REF period.
-In autumn 2019, all 'Category A eligible' staff will be sent an email from the Chair of the REF Circumstances Board inviting them to complete a disclosure form (Annex 15).
+In December 2019, all 'Category A eligible' staff were sent an email from the Chair of the REF Circumstances Board inviting them to complete a disclosure form (Annex 15).
+This will be repeated in autumn 2020, with a revised disclosure form (Annex 15) which includes COVID-19 related circumstances.
 BU staff absent from work (such as those on long-term sickness absence, parental leave, secondment or career break) at the time the email is circulated will be sent a hard copy of the form in the post to their registered home address.
 Completion of the form is entirely voluntary; staff are not required to complete the form should they not wish to do so.
 In line with Data Protection Legislation (this includes the General Data Protection Regulation, the Data Protection Act 2018 and the Privacy and Electronic Communications Regulation), all data returned will be stored and treated confidentially and will only be accessible by the Chair of the REF Circumstances Board plus a limited number of colleagues in RDS and HR, as necessary.
 When new staff join BU, RDS will share this code of practice with them and inform them of the process to declare staff circumstances should they so wish.